Variomatic: History

-The Variomatic was the first commercially successful CVT (as opposed to shifting between separate gears).
+The Variomatic was the first commercially successful CVT (as opposed to shifting between separate gears), first marketed on the DAF 600.
 In theory, this always produces the optimum torque.
 The Variomatic was introduced by DAF in 1958, also putting an automatic gearbox in the Netherlands for the first time.
-The Variomatic was introduced on the DAF 600.

 Efficiency

-Because most of the time the engine runs at its most economical speed, the fuel consumption of this car was acceptable, although the fuel efficiency of any mechanical CVT is about 70% (then) to 75% now (Bosch) (now).
+Because most of the time the engine runs at its most economical speed, the fuel consumption of this car was acceptable, although the fuel efficiency of any mechanical CVT is about 70% (then) to 75% now (Bosch).

 Reversing

-Because the system does not have separate gears, but one (continuously shifting) gear and a separate 'reverse mode' (as opposed to reverse gear), the transmission works in reverse as well, giving it the side effect that one can drive back as fast as forwards.
+Because the system does not have separate gears, but one (continuously shifting) gear and a separate 'reverse mode' (as opposed to reverse gear), the transmission works in reverse as well, giving it the side effect that one can drive backwards as fast as forwards.
 As a result, in the former Dutch annual backward driving world championship, the DAFs had to be put in a separate competition because no other car could keep up.
-Thus, these very cheap and simple cars were the 'formula one' in this competition.

-VDL
+VDT

 Manual transmission remains dominant in Europe.
 When DAF was acquired by Volvo in 1974, the Variomatic patents were transferred to a company called VDT (Van Doorne Transmissie), later acquired by Bosch in 1995.
 VDT continued the development of the CVT and introduced a push-belt system in the Ford Fiesta and Fiat Uno.